 Annual Membership Dues

-Notices for 2015 membership dues will be sent in early January.
+Notices for 2015 membership dues were mailed on January 12, 2015.
 If you are unsure whether or not your dues have expired or if you need to update your contact information please send a message to email@example.com or call 202-220-8638.